 - Confirming that the courts abide by the terms of the plea deal, which typically include the prohibition of prosecutor opposition to the PBJ, no jail time for first offenders, length of incarceration for repeat offenders, and restitution amount.

-At The Law Office of Ross W. Albers, we are highly experienced in criminal defense and proudly champion the above responsibilities and more in order to ensure the fair and just treatment of every client who looks to us for expert legal assistance.
+At Albers & Associates, we are highly experienced in criminal defense and proudly champion the above responsibilities and more in order to ensure the fair and just treatment of every client who looks to us for expert legal assistance.
 Contact us today to learn more about how we can help you get probation before judgment and avoid a record in your criminal case.